astrotime/timenomad_app/index.md

 ## Fast natal chart calculator

 Time Nomad not only precise, it is incredibly fast too.
-Astrological calculations are blazing fast.
+Astrological calculations perform instantly and do not require your device to be online — once you’ve created profiles, Time Nomad doesn’t require you to be online at all, all astrological calculations always performed on your device.
+You can literally use Time Nomad in a desert without any internet connection.

 Astrological charts support any geographic location on the planet Earth.